wind-c/comqtt/README.md

 :+1: Comqtt code is cleaner, easier to read, customize, and extend than other Mqtt Broker code! :heart_eyes:

-:+1: If you like or useful to you, please give a STAR, let more know and participate in maintenance together! :muscle:
+:+1: If you like this project or it's useful to you, please give it a STAR, let more people know about it, and contribute in it's maintenance together! :muscle:

 > #### 📦 💬 See Github Discussions for discussions about releases
 > Ongoing discussion about current and future releases can be found at https://github.com/wind-c/comqtt/discussions